In quiet markets, FX traders hunt new opportunities

 The absence of strong directional trends has dampened investor appetite to trade foreign exchange, pushing volumes lower and curbing volatility - which allows traders to exploit intra-day movements to place profitable bets.

-With the euro trapped between $1.30 (80 pence) and $1.35 (83 pence) since January, the Swiss National Bank capping the Swiss franc against the euro and the British pound, though edging higher, still within the broad range of the last year, traders are facing a stark choice.
+With the euro trapped between $1.30 and $1.35 since January, the Swiss National Bank capping the Swiss franc against the euro and the British pound, though edging higher, still within the broad range of the last year, traders are facing a stark choice.

 "Adapt or die," as Brent Donnelly, global head of G10 spot trading at Nomura, said in a recent client note, is the challenge facing banks as some start to fret about missing 2012 FX revenue targets.